 Chin and cheek augmentation are common procedures that improve the balance of your facial profile.
 Chin implants correct a “weak” or receding chin caused by congenital deficiency, age-related bone resorption, or facial trauma.
 Cheek augmentation adds fullness and gives the appearance of well-defined cheekbones.
 Double board-certified facial plastic surgeon Dr. Edward J. Gross offers chin and cheek implant procedures for Orlando men and women who hope to improve their facial harmony.

-Rick.
-Chin Implant and Submentoplasty and Neck Liposuction.
-He was bothered by a weak chin and poorly defined jawline.
-Dr. Gross performed Chin Implant and Submentoplasty (neck muscle tightening) to achieve these results.
+Case# 296.
+Chin Implant, Submentoplasty and Neck Liposuction.
+This Orlando man was bothered by a weak chin and poorly defined jawline.
+Dr. Gross performed Chin Implant and Submentoplasty (platysma muscle tightening) to achieve these results.
 An Implantech, Terino Square II, Large was used.
-His 3/4 view shows a stronger, more defined jaw structure and tight...
+His 3/4 view shows a stronger, more defined jaw...
 Read More

 Case #466 | Cheek Implants | Orlando, FL.
 This young woman was bothered by weak/sunken cheek since she was a teenager.
 Dr. Gross performed bilateral Cheek Implants using Implantech Malar Shells to achieve these results.
 Her After photo is shown at 3 months shows good volume and natural fullness in the cheeks.
 Her Ogee curve is restored.Read More